Archie Jewell

-Archibald Jewell (4 December 1888 – 17 April 1917) was a sailor who was on the crew of the Titanic.
-He survived the sinking of the Titanic and Britannic, but died during the sinking of the SS Donegal when it was torpedoed without warning by German forces during the course of World War I.
+Archie Jewell (4 December 1888 – 17 April 1917) was an English sailor who was on the crew of the Titanic.
+He survived the sinking of the Titanic and its sister ship HMHS Britannic, but died during the sinking of the SS Donegal when it was torpedoed without warning by German forces during the course of World War I.

 Life

-Archibald Jewell, known as Archie, was the youngest child of John Jewell, a sailor, and his wife Elizabeth Jewell.
+Archie Jewell was the youngest child of John Jewell, a sailor, and his wife Elizabeth Jewell.
 He had six older siblings, two sisters and four brothers.
 His mother died on 9 April 1891.

 In 1903, at the age of 15, Jewell began working on smaller sailing ships.
 He joined the White Star Line in 1904.
 Jewell served as a full seaman on the Oceanic for almost eight years, during which time he lived in Southampton.
 He was married sometime around 1916 to Bessie Heard and moved to Bitterne with her.
-Bessie Jewell gave birth to her and Archie's son, Raymond Hope Jewell, in autumn 1916.
+Bessie Jewell gave birth to their son, Raymond Hope Jewell, in autumn 1916.